TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 constructing languages and translators among them.
 This underlies the concept termed here the internet of languages.
 Tau truly is a self-amending system governed by the process of social choice.
 On

 Tau users discuss and decide on various issues and that includes Tau’s own code.
 Tau hence evolves based on the collective decisions of its users.
 In the paper this aspect is paralleled with the process of legislation.
-Indeed, society constantly changes its rulers, its laws and behaviours, by casting votes as part of various electoral systems.
+Indeed, society constantly changes its rulers, its laws and behaviors, by casting votes as part of various electoral systems.
 The key difference from Tau is that in Tau users can equally discuss what to choose from rather than just choosing.
 Again, this is made possible as Tau is designed to retain those precious traits of small scale discussions, such as sharing opinions and choice about